 3. If you're convicted of an offence that carries an obligatory disqualification and you've already been banned for a period of at least 56 days in the previous 3 years.
 The minimum period of disqualification will be at least 2 years (unless there are 'special reasons' to change this).

-4. If you get 12 or more points on your licence within a 3-year period, you're likely to be disqualified for:
+4. If you get 12 or more points within a 3-year period, you're likely to be disqualified for:

 If you're experiencing serious money problems, you can apply to reduce the length of the ban.

 If you're convicted of any endorsable offence, the court can choose to disqualify you until you pass a test.
 If the disqualification is obligatory, you'll need to take an extended retest.

 If you're disqualified through penalty points, you might also be ordered to retake a driving test; in this case, the extended test applies.

 The courts are more likely to order a retest if you're inexperienced, incompetent or infirm, or if the disqualification period is lengthy (i.e. the offender is going to 'off the road' for a long time).

 Magistrates can impose an 'interim disqualification' if there is any delay between your conviction and a sentence being passed.

 In some cases, you can ask the court to reduce your disqualification period.
 The court will consider factors such as your behaviour since the disqualification, your character, the offence and any other relevant circumstances.
 It is less likely to remove a disqualification that was obligatory.